jundalisay/superb/content/en/research/bacon/essays/54-judicature.md

 ---
-heading: "Essay 23"
+heading: "Essay 54"
-title: "Dispatch"
+title: "Judicature"
-weight: 30
+weight: 70
 description: "I would rather believe in all the fables than to think tthat this universal frame is without a mind"
 image: "/covers/essaysbacon.jpg"
 icon: /icons/bacon.png